pandey-ankit/coherence-new/lab6/lab6.md

 In this lab, you will:

 * Configure Spring Session
-* Modify the application to add a `SessionController` service to read and write to session
+* Add a `SessionController` service to read and write to HTTP Sessions
 * View the session information in VisualVM

 ### Prerequisites